 - Visual acuity measurements, in which reading charts are typically used to determine how well you can distinguish letters on a chart near or far.

 - Preliminary tests to evaluate your depth perception, color vision, peripheral or side vision, pupil response to light, or eye muscle movement.

-- Refraction to determine the lens power you may need to compensate for nearsightedness, farsightedness, or astigmatism.
+- Refraction to determine the lens power you may need to compensate for refractive conditions like nearsightedness, farsightedness, or astigmatism.
 This involves using a phoropter to place a series of lenses in front of your eyes to determine which best improves your vision.

 - Eye focusing, eye teaming, and eye movement testing to screen for issues with focusing the eyes correctly or easily using both eyes together.

 - Eye health evaluations using instruments such as microscopes, digital technology, or dilating eye drops.

 Everyone should have regular comprehensive eye exams, regardless of whether they experience symptoms or vision issues.
 This includes adults as well as children and infants.

 Scheduling your comprehensive eye exam will vary depending on factors like your age, symptoms, and known eye health or vision needs.

 For infants, it is generally recommended to have a comprehensive eye exam at least once before 6-12 months.
 Children should then have at least one comprehensive eye exam between the ages of 3 and 5, and annually from ages 6-17.